 “I became interested in racial disparities in imprisonment because it’s wrong that just because you’re a different gender and race or come from a different background, you’re more likely to end up in prison,” Boppre said.

-On April 7, she will present her research at UNLV’s annual Inspiration, Innovation, Impact: A Celebration of Graduate Student Research on why gender and race matter in the study of crime.
-She will highlight the distinct experiences of women as well as her research that has revealed racial disparities in female imprisonment over the past 40 years.
+Her research on why gender and race matter in the study of crime has highlighted the distinct experiences of women as well as her research that has revealed racial disparities in female imprisonment over the past 40 years.

 “Presenting research at conferences is an invaluable networking experience,” she said.
 “Other scholars attend the presentation and are able to provide useful feedback.
 These connections can lead to research collaborations or even potential job connections.
 Being able to effectively convey research is important towards garnering interest, and ultimately, policy changes.”

-Boppre hopes to become a tenure-track professor working with local organizations to help justice-involved individuals receive rehabilitation services to prevent them from returning to prison.
+Boppre is planning her career tenure-track professor working with local organizations to help justice-involved individuals receive rehabilitation services to prevent them from returning to prison.

 Already, Boppre argues for evidence-based practices in correctional contexts that seek to help justice-involved individuals rehabilitate and change behavior patterns related to criminal involvement.
 She witnessed the limited programming offered to prisoners in Nevada.
 While in prison, her dad earned three associate degrees from Western Nevada College.
 He wanted to keep as busy as he could with school to help him have a shot at a professional life upon release.